fastai/course-v3/docs/deployment_seeme_ai.md

 ![SeeMe.ai follow up action](images/seeme_ai/seeme-ai-mobile-action-selection.png)

-When you upload your trained model, we automatically convert it to [ONNX](https://onnx.ai/) and [Core ML](https://developer.apple.com/documentation/coreml), which enables you to install and use your AI Model on your device, even when you are offline.
+When you upload your trained model, SeeMe.ai automatically converts it to [ONNX](https://onnx.ai/) and [Core ML](https://developer.apple.com/documentation/coreml), which enables you to install and use your AI Model on your device, even when you are offline.
 This feature is currently in preview.

 When the model is available to be installed, you will see the install button on the top right: